Patek Philippe debuted a new men’s Gondolo reference – with a gorgeous blue sunburst dial and white gold case – last month at Baselworld.

 It has the same movement, case dimensions, and overall design as the current Gondolo reference 5124J-001, which comes in yellow gold, with a few subtle enhancements.

-The dial features new thicker, facetted and polished white gold applied hour markers.
+The dial features new thicker, faceted, and polished white gold applied hour markers.
 The facetted dauphine-shaped hour and minute hands are the same as the existing Gondolo, except in white gold.
-The outer ring is sloped and has black transferred minute graduations, same as before.
+The outer ring is sloped and has black transferred minute graduations, the same as before.
 The numeral at 12 o’clock has been replaced with double baton indexes.
-Also, the small seconds chapter ring now has 60 graduation as opposed to 15.
+Also, the small seconds chapter ring now has 60 graduations as opposed to 15.

 The case is white gold that has been fully polished and measures 33.4 mm by 43 mm.
 A cambered sapphire-crystal case back is curved to match the shape of the case, a design that is both elegant and ergonomic.

 Inside, is manufacture caliber 25-21 REC PS which is manually wound and features a Spiromax® balance spring and a free-sprung Gyromax® balance wheel.
 The movement beats at 4Hz (28,800 vph) and has a power reserve of 44-hours.
 The watch has 142 total components, 18 jewels, and a total of 7 bridges – that have been chamfered and polished and decorated with Geneva stripes – mounted on top of the main plate which is decorated with a perlage treatment.

 The small, solid-while gold push-in crown is emblazoned with the Patek Philippe logo and is partially recessed into the side of the case.
 The Patek Philippe Gondolo (Ref.
 5124G-011) is paired with a shiny blue alligator strap with square scales, hand-stitched, with a white gold prong buckle.